Heir presumptive: Simultaneous heirs presumptive

-In the English and Welsh common law of inheritance, there is no seniority between sisters; where there is no son to inherit, any number of daughters share equally.
+In Scots law and in the English and Welsh common law of inheritance, there is no seniority between sisters; where there is no son to inherit, any number of daughters share equally.
 Therefore, certain hereditary titles can have multiple simultaneous heirs presumptive.
-Since the title cannot be held by two people simultaneously, two daughters (without a brother) who inherit in this way would do so as co-parceners and before they inherit, both would be heirs presumptive.
+These are called, in Scotland for example, heirs portioner presumptive.
+Since most titles cannot be held by two persons simultaneously, two daughters (without a brother) who are to inherit in this way would do so as co-parceners; before they inherit, both are heirs presumptive.
 In these circumstances, the title would in fact be held in abeyance until one person represents the claim of both, or the claim is renounced by one or the other for herself and her heirs, or the abeyance is ended by the Crown.
 There are special procedures for handling doubtful or disputed cases.

 Past heirs presumptive who did not inherit thrones

-The list is limited to heirs presumptive who did not succeed due to death, abolition of monarchies, or change in succession law.
+The list is limited to heirs presumptive who did not succeed due to death (heirs predeceasing their monarch), abolitions of monarchies, or changes in succession laws.
+Heirs presumptive displaced by the birth of an heir with a better claim are not included due to how common such occurrences were.